Best Grass Seed for Ohio

 Fine fescue varieties include chewings fescue, red fescue, creeping fescue, hard fescue, and sheep fescue.
 Drought tolerance will vary depending on the species, but overall, fine fescues require low levels of nitrogen fertilizer and rarely have problems with thatch.
 Opt for cultivars with endophytes to help with insect control.

-How to Choose the Best Grass Seed for Ohio
+How to Choose the Best Grass Seed for Your Ohio Lawn

 Make sure you evaluate your yard before planting grass seed in Ohio.
 To help you make a decision on the best grass for your lawn, here are some criteria to consider before buying your grass seed: